Joey Aguilar: Appalachian State (2023–2024)

 For his junior year, Aguilar committed to playing Division I college football at Appalachian State University.
 He was named backup quarterback behind Ryan Burger.
 However, in week one, after Burger went down with an injury, Aguilar came in for relief, where he completed 11 of his 13 passes for 174 yards and four touchdowns in a win over Gardner-Webb.
 He was named the starting quarterback for their week 2 matchup versus North Carolina.
 In his first start against North Carolina, Aguilar went 22 for 43 passing for 275 yards and two touchdowns with an interception in a loss.
 In week 3, Aguilar completed 17 of 29 passing attempts for 241 yards and three touchdowns with an interception, while also adding a touchdown on the ground in a win over East Carolina.
 In week 5, Aguilar went 27 for 39 for 335 yards and three touchdowns, with two interceptions, as he helped the Mountaineers beat Louisiana-Monroe 41–40.

 Aguilar holds multiple single season passing records and ranks among the program's top 10 in several career passing categories, despite playing only two seasons.
 In 2023, he set school records with 3,757 passing yards and 33 touchdowns.
 His 2024 totals rank sixth all-time in passing yards and tied for ninth in passing touchdowns.
 Aguilar passed for 424 yards in a 2024 game against East Carolina University, marking the third-highest single-game total in program history.
 He graduated from Appalachian State University with a degree in Communication Studies in 2025 before arriving at Tennessee.

-Tennessee (2025-present)
+Tennessee (2025)

 On December 28, 2024, Aguilar decided to transfer to UCLA for his final year of eligibility.
 Following Nico Iamaleava's transfer to UCLA, Aguilar decided to transfer to Tennessee.
 Upon Aguilar's arrival, Tennessee head coach Josh Heupel stated that there would be open competition at the quarterback position between Aguilar, Jake Merklinger, and George MacIntyre.
 On August 17, 2025, Aguilar was named the starter going into the week 1 game against Syracuse.
 In his debut for Tennessee, Aguilar threw for 247 yards and 3 touchdowns, beating Syracuse with a score of 45–26.